For More Information

 The program is funded by the Health and Human Services (HHS), Health Resources and Services Administration (HRSA), Bureau of Health Professions, and allows nursing schools to make loans to their students enrolled full-time or part-time in advanced degree nursing programs.

-Following graduation and upon full-time employment in a school of nursing within 9 months of graduation, the borrower can cancel up to 20 percent per year for a maximum of 85 percent of the total NFLP loan (years 1, 2, 3: 20 percent; year 4: 25 percent).
+Following graduation and upon full-time employment (or multiple positions adding up to full-time) in a school of nursing within 12 months of graduation, the borrower can cancel up to 20 percent per year for a maximum of 85 percent of the total NFLP loan (years 1, 2, 3: 20 percent; year 4: 25 percent).

 The borrower must serve as full-time nurse faculty for a consecutive four-year period at a school of nursing following graduation from the program to cancel the maximum amount of the loan.